Some time ago we announced we were extending our offer with another useful module – Custom Reports.

 - In addition, you can filter the report to show only a category of custom events for a single page (for instance, the contact page we mentioned above).

 Now it’s time to look at a report you can use for more detailed information on a particular subject.
 For instance, let’s say you’d like to create a comprehensive report showing the effectiveness of all your marketing campaigns.

-You’ll do that with a little help from a the nested table.
+You’ll do that with a little help from a the nested table of the Explorer report.
 Let’s dig into the configuration – it’s a lot like before, but in this case:

 - You give a name to your report (nothing new here).

 - You choose up to four dimensions – one main and three subdimensions.

 - You select your desired metrics (just like before).

 The results of this configuration look like this: